Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Conclusion

 \section{Conclusion}

-This work investigates the challenges of multimodal fusion for code vulnerability detection and shows that simple concatenation or generic cross-attention can dilute discriminative signals from strong modalities under realistic conditions of \emph{modality redundancy} and \emph{modality asymmetry}.
-We propose the \mymethod ~ framework, which combines two-stage training with a task-conditioned feature selection mechanism to preserve the strengths of semantic representations in the primary modality while selectively extracting complementary structural features from the auxiliary modality.
-Specifically, Stage~I employs cross-modal contrastive learning to reduce the modality gap; Stage~II performs incremental Fisher subspace estimation and Dynamic Fisher Attention to restrict cross-modal interaction to task-sensitive directions, together with adaptive gating to adjust fusion strength at the sample level.
-Theoretically, we derive a tighter output-perturbation bound for DFA than full-spectrum attention under an isotropic noise assumption.
-Empirically, results on BigVul, Devign, and ReVeal demonstrate consistent improvements across multiple pretrained backbones, superior performance and calibration under class imbalance, and acceptable computational overhead.
+This paper studies the multimodal fusion dilemma in code vulnerability detection and shows that simple concatenation or generic cross-attention may dilute the discriminative signals of the dominant modality under modal redundancy and asymmetric feature extraction capability.
+To address this issue, we propose \mymethod, which combines task-conditioned feature selection, Fisher-guided cross-modal interaction, and adaptive gating to selectively extract complementary structural features from CPG while preserving the semantic advantages of NCS.
+Theoretically, DFA yields a tighter perturbation upper bound than full-spectrum attention under isotropic noise, and experiments on four benchmark datasets show consistent improvements across multiple backbones with good calibration and acceptable overhead.

+Compared with LLMs, TaCCS-DFA is better suited as a low-latency, interpretable structural filtering module; few-shot LLM baselines remain substantially below it on function-level vulnerability detection (Appendix~\ref{appendix:llm_results}).